P. J. Williams

-Kenneth Lamar "P. J." Williams (born June 1, 1993) is an American football free safety for the New Orleans Saints of the National Football League (NFL).
-He played college football at Florida State.
+Kenneth Lamar "P. J." Williams (born June 1, 1993) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Florida State Seminoles.
 He was the Defensive MVP of the 2014 BCS National Championship Game.

-Early years
+Early life

 Williams attended Vanguard High School in Ocala, Florida, where he played high school football.
 He played cornerback and wide receiver.
 He was ranked by Rivals.com as the nations ninth best safety recruit.

 In addition to football, he was also a sprinter for the track team.
 He ran a career-best time of 10.68 seconds in the 100 meters at the prelims of the 2011 FHSAA 3A District 5 Championships.

 College career

 As a true freshman in 2012, Williams played in 14 games recording 14 tackles.
 As a sophomore in 2013, Williams made 35 tackles, had three interceptions and scored a touchdown.
 He was the Defensive MVP of the 2014 BCS National Championship Game after recording seven tackles and an interception.
 As a junior in 2014, Williams had 74 tackles, one interception and one sack.

-On January 6, 2015, Williams announced via Twitter that he decided to forgo his senior season and declare himself eligible for the 2015 NFL Draft.
+On January 6, 2015, Williams announced via Twitter that he decided to forgo his senior season and declare himself eligible for the 2015 NFL draft.
 He stated, "I will be taking my talent to the NFL, I wanna thank the NoleNation for some of the best 3 years of my life, the memories will never fade!"